cchandre/Polarimetry/README.md

   * <img src="https://github.com/cchandre/Polarimetry/blob/master/Icons/round_delete_forever_black_48dp.png" alt=" " width="30"/> reinitializes the `Show/Save` and `Variable` tables.
   * Switch `perROI`: `on` if the results are displayed and saved separately for each ROI; `off` if the results are displayed and saved by grouping all ROIs.
-* Tick box `Show individual fit`: Check this box to visualize the accuracy of the fitting per pixel.
-The selection of the pixel is done on the Composite figure of &rho; (checked automatically if the `Show individual fit` box is ticked)

 #### Plot options
-  * Tick box `Add axes on figure`: Check this box for adding the pixel numbers on the axes of MATLAB `.fig` figures
+  * Tick box `Add axes on figure`: Check this box for adding the pixel numbers on the axes of MATLAB `.fig` figures and `.png` figures.
   * Spinners for the number of pixels separating sticks on stick maps: `vertical` = number of pixels separating sticks vertically, `horizontal` = number of pixels separating sticks horizontally

+Tick box `Show individual fit`: Check this box to visualize the accuracy of the fitting per pixel.
+The selection of the pixel is done on the Composite figure of &rho; (checked automatically if the `Show individual fit` box is ticked)

 *Convention for the origin of the angles*: The orientation angles &rho; (for sticks and histograms) are computed with the following convention, related to the field of view.
 Please also note the numbering of the pixels in the horizontal and vertical axes.